-Charles A. Dana Professor Michael Puddicombe; Professors Thomas Descoteaux and Edwin Schmeckpeper (Chair); Associate Professors Michael Kelley, Tara Kulkarni, Jack Patterson, and Adam Sevi; Assistant Professors Nadia Al-Aubaidy and Moses Tefe.
+Charles A. Dana Professor Michael Puddicombe; Professors Thomas Descoteaux and Edwin Schmeckpeper (Chair); Associate Professors Michael Kelley, Tara Kulkarni, Jack Patterson, Adam Sevi, and Moses Tefe; Assistant Professor Nadia Al-Aubaidy.

 In any given construction project the disciplines of architecture, engineering, and management converge.
 Recognizing this fact is a student’s first step towards becoming a real-world leader in the fields of project and construction management.
 The second step is taken by enrolling in Norwich University’s Construction Management degree program, where students learn the foundational skills necessary to take projects from the conceptual stage straight through to the grand opening ceremony.